This course may be taken prior to or during the same term.

 Child care is available through the Educational Research Center for Child Development on a fee basis for children of students, faculty, staff, and alumni.
 Regular enrollment is open to children who are six months old through kindergarten age.
 The ERCCD is accredited and a site for the Florida VPK program.
 An after school program for ages 6 through 10 is available.
 The Center also has a summer only School Age Camp that accepts children through age 10.
 No transportation is provided.
 While students are given priority in placement, prospective students are urged to make application for child care as early as possible.
 The center is staffed by professionals in the field of education and provides a broad range of learning experiences for each child and opportunities for research, internships, and supervised teaching experiences for University students.
 Visit the website at uwf.edu/childdev.

 Most copiers on campus are equipped with Nautilus Card readers.
-Money may be added to a Nautilus Card at any Automatic Deposit Machine (ADM) or at the Cashier's Office in Building 20E.
+Money may be added to your Nautilus Card at any Automatic Deposit Machine (ADM) with cash, at the Commons Service Desk with cash or check, or online via MyUWF, Meal Plan Purchases & Nautilus Card Deposits app.
 Copies made with a personal Nautilus Card cost 8 cents.
 11"x17" copies count as two copies.
 Student copiers are located in the Pace Library, Professional Studies Library, Commons Cyberlab, and the Science and Engineering Building.
 There is a color copier available for student use on the first floor of the Pace Library and it will copy sizes up to 11"x17".
 All copiers have a scan function.
 Documents may be printed from a USB (tif or jpg only) or saved to a USB (tif, jpg, or PDF).
-For additional information, call the Auxiliary Services' Office at (850) 474-3012 or visit uwf.edu/copyserv/internal/students.cfm.
+For additional information, call the Auxiliary Services Office at (850) 474-3012 or visit uwf.edu/copyserv/internal/students.cfm.

 Counseling and Wellness Services has two areas: Counseling Services and Wellness Services, both located in Building 960.
 These areas work collaboratively to create a culture at UWF in which students value and nurture both physical and mental health.
 Each area also works independently, providing unique contributions to the UWF campus community.